MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 * **Moving** - Player can move to all 4 directions using the arrowkeys.
-* **Screen Loading** - Different screens are loaded automatically as necessary.
 * **Time Counter** - Keeps track of the time the player spent on the maze, uses a separate thread so it updates only once every second.
-* **Score** - Calculated based on time spent on maze, less time equals more points.
-* **Maze Changes** - Mazes changes as the player progresses, steadely increasing the difficulty.
+* **Maze Changes** - Mazes changes as the player progresses, steadily increasing the difficulty.
 * **Wall Detection**  - Check if player positions conflicts with a wall, if it does player doesn't move.
 * **Key** - First objective of the maze, disappears after being acquired.
 * **Exit** - Checks if the player has finished the maze, only appears on the map after the player has acquired the key.
-* **Press to Continue** - Used to wait for the user to input 'Enter' before advancing with the game.
 * **Close application** - The user may press 'ESC' to close the app.

 ## Planned Features